 \impact{CliMB-DC has significant potential implications, both positive and negative.
 On the beneficial side, by democratizing machine learning for non-technical domain experts (such as clinical researchers, biostatisticians, epidemiologists, social scientists, business analysts, environmental scientists, education researchers and more etc), it could accelerate the development and deployment of ML-based predictive and decision support tools.
 Our framework's emphasis on data-centric challenges (which is both impactful and consumes significant time), coupled with the integration of domain expertise helps ensure that resulting ML models are more reliable and relevant within a problem domain, which is crucial for safety and trust in AI.

-From an ML perspective the impact is: (1) giving a platform to the data-centric ML research community to integrate their tools into our open source framework and (2) our novel multi-agent reasoning process to adapt co-pilots more dynamically, as well as, accounting for human feedback
+From an ML perspective the impact is: (1) giving a platform to the data-centric ML research community to integrate their tools into our open source framework and (2) our novel multi-agent reasoning process to adapt co-pilots more dynamically and account for human feedback.

 However, this democratization of ML tools also carries risks.
-Even with built-in safeguards, there's potential for misuse if users don't fully understand the limitations of the models or overlook important domain-specific nuances to their data.
-The framework could inadvertently amplify existing biases in data if users don't carefully consider data issues.
-Additionally, while the human-in-the-loop approach helps mitigate risks, it relies on the expertise of the users.
+Even with built-in safeguards, there is potential for misuse if users do not fully understand the limitations of the models or overlook important domain-specific nuances of their data.
+The framework could inadvertently amplify existing biases in data if users do not carefully consider data issues.
+Additionally, while the human-in-the-loop approach helps mitigate risks, it relies on user expertise.

+Related to the risks are also issues around privacy preservation.
+CliMB-DC addresses these as follows: (1) Local storage of data: All datasets used by CliMB-DC remain local to the user’s machine.
+No dataset (raw or transformed) is uploaded to any external server.
+(2) Local code execution: All code execution, whether through generated Python or integrated tools, occurs locally.
+Hence, the actual data does not leave the user’s machine.
+Rather, just the project state is the only thing sent to the LLM.
+This ensures that CliMB-DC remains compliant with common data protection regulations such as HIPAA in the United States and GDPR in the European Union, assuming appropriate local data governance.

 That said, in terms of broad applicability, the CliMB-DC framework while instantiated for healthcare tasks, is applicable to non-technical domain experts in other domains such as finance, social sciences, education etc.